Skip Global navigation and goto content

 • Discuss rabies with your children.

 • Bats!
-If you find a bat in the room of a sleeping person or have any physical contact with a bat, call your area’s animal control agency or the Florida Department of Health in Bay County at (850) 872-4455.
+If you find a bat in the room of a sleeping person or have any physical contact with a bat, call your area’s animal control agency or DOH-Bay at 850-872-4455.

 Yes!
 If you are bitten or scratched by an animal, wash the wound immediately with soap and water.
 If the animal is wild or a stray, call animal control or 911 and report the animal’s location.
 Seek medical attention as needed.
-Report all bites to the Florida Department of Health in Bay County rabies control program at 850-872-4455.
+Report all bites to DOH-Bay's Rabies Control Program at 850-872-4455.

 If the animal cannot be quarantined or tested, or tests positive for rabies, you may need to receive rabies vaccinations.
 Rabies vaccinations are given as a series of shots spaced over a couple of weeks.
 Two types of medication (HRIG and vaccine) are given the first day of shots and then one small shot is given in the arm on each of the 3rd, 7th, and 14th days of treatment.
 You may need an additional vaccination if you are immune compromised or take some steroidal medications.
 Rabies shots are only given in the abdomen if you are bitten in the abdomen.